 Technically, providing outplacement services to your former employees is not required by law in many cases.
 As such, it is a ‘free’ service that you offer your departing employees.
 But why would you as a company offer a free service that costs you money to employees who no longer work for you?
 There are several good reasons which far outweigh the option of not doing so.

 Let's take a look:

 Avoiding Possible Litigation

 The reasons for letting him go might make business sense, but to a person who suddenly faces an uncertain future, this may not be the case and they might lash out with a lawsuit.
-While you might eventually win, the lawsuit is costly and time consuming and definitely more expensive than outplacement fees.
+While you might eventually win, the lawsuit is costly and time-consuming, and definitely more expensive than outplacement service fees.

 Protecting Your Brand

-At the same time, a company with a great reputation will attract better talent and, therefore, have a more productive and profitable business.
+At the same time, a company with a great reputation will attract better talent who seek a new position, and, therefore, have a more productive and profitable business.

 In the end, your reputation is incredibly important in today's Glassdoor-based world.
 Doing everything you can in your power to increase and protect that reputation is vital.
-This is where making sure you handle layoffs and RIFs by offering outplacement and other benefits to exiting staff.
+This is where making sure you handle layoffs and RIFs by offering outplacement packages and other benefits to terminated employees.

 Motivating Your Current Employees

 Nothing demoralizes employees faster than knowing that their employer doesn’t care about their welfare.
-When you lay off employees, the ones who remain watch closely to see what you will do to help them during the transition.
+When you lay off employees, the ones who remain watch closely to see what you will do to help the transitioning employees during this difficult time.